 - Integrate tools, techniques, and technologies used in cyber forensic investigations, data analytics, and litigation involving accounting information

-- Conduct a fraud investigation using tools and techniques typically recommended by Certified Fraud Examiners
+- Conduct a fraud investigation using tools and techniques typically recommended by the Association of Certified Fraud Examiners

 - Perform financial analysis and modeling

-- Audit financial statements and information systems using practitioner software, such as IDEA and ACL
+- Audit financial statements and information systems using practitioner software, such as IDEA, Tableau, and ACL

 - Create and analyze corporate financial statements using data analytics

 - Apply information assurance techniques such as testing, validation, verification, and certification within given information security evaluation contexts